On the wake and flapping dynamics of different aspect ratio flags: Introduction

 The main temporal characteristic of post-critical flapping is the flapping frequency.
-The tip frequency $f$ increases linearly with the inverse of the convective time $\Uinf/L$ \citep{yu_review_2019}.
-The ratio $fL/\Uinf$ corresponds to the Strouhal number and typically ranges between \numrange{0.1}{1} with several groups of values for each flapping mode \citep{taneda_waving_1968}.
-The tip velocity decreases, with lower dimensionless frequency $fL/\Uinf$, for decreasing aspect ratios at constant mass ratios \citep{huang_three-dimensional_2010,kumar_effect_2024}.
-An explanation for the slowdown of the tip velocity is that pressure difference is reduced with lower aspect ratio flags due to flow structures at the edges, reducing the driving force of the flapping \citep{huang_three-dimensional_2010}.
-More details on the origin of the flapping time scales is relevant for precise diagnostics of respiratory wheezes \citep{gavriely_flutter_1989}, orinasal snoring and sleep apnoea syndromes \citep{huang_flutter_1995,auregan_snoring_1995} where the frequency of pressure waves is perceived as an audible sound.
+The tip frequency $f$ increases linearly with $\Uinf/L$, which is the inverse of the convective time \citep{yu_review_2019}.
+The ratio $fL/\Uinf$ corresponds to the Strouhal number and typically ranges between \numrangeand{0.1}{1} \citep{taneda_waving_1968}.
+For a given flag geometry, the Strouhal number remains almost constant when varying the wind velocity unless the flutter mode changes \citep{virot_fluttering_2013}.
+The tip frequency and Strouhal number $fL/\Uinf$ decrease, for decreasing aspect ratios at constant mass ratios \citep{huang_three-dimensional_2010,kumar_effect_2024}.
+The decrease in flapping frequency with aspect ratio is linked to a drop in the pressure difference for lower aspect ratio flags due to the formation of flow structures at the edges, which reduce the driving force of the flapping \citep{huang_three-dimensional_2010}.
+More details on the origin of the flapping time scales are desirable for further investigation of various applications involving membrane flutter, including, for instance, the diagnostics of respiratory wheezes \citep{gavriely_flutter_1989}, orinasal snoring and sleep apnoea syndromes \citep{huang_flutter_1995,auregan_snoring_1995} where the frequency of pressure waves is perceived as an audible sound.
 Understanding the effect of aspect ratio and mass ratio on the flapping timescales also matters because human tissues come in a variety of shapes and thicknesses.